SQLite R: Database Operations with DBI and RSQLite

 GROUP BY product")

-The dbGetQuery function combines query execution and result fetching in one step.
-For more control, use dbSendQuery followed by dbFetch.
+The dbGetQuery function combines query execution and result fetching in one step, ideal for SELECT statements that return rows.
+For more granular control over statement lifecycle, use dbSendQuery followed by dbFetch, which also supports parameter binding to prevent SQL injection attacks.

 Use parameterized queries to prevent SQL injection: